 In winter my poor skin takes a battering.
-Between cold temperatures, strong winds and central heating, I quite often get wind burn on my face.
-This winter was no exception, so I did some research on the internet for an effective natural moisturiser and came up with Weleda Skin Food.
+Between cold temperatures, strong winds, and central heating, I quite often get windburn on my face.
+This winter was no exception.
+One day I sat over a cup of steaming hot tea complaining to one of my friends about my dry skin woes.
+My friend, who always has the most beautiful dewy skin, recommended Weleda Skin Food as an effective yet budget-friendly natural moisturiser.

-This will definitely be my go-to product when my skin is looking red or rough, or looking a bit winter beaten.
+Weleda Skin Food will definitely be my go-to product when my skin is looking red or rough or looking a bit winter beaten.

-2017 edit: I thought I would add that I have used Skin Food extensively since this initial review.
+I thought I would also drop in and add here in 2022 that I have used Skin Food extensively since this initial review that I wrote in 2013.
 Dry hands? check.
 Dry elbows and knees?
 Check.
-Weather beaten kids cheeks?
+Weather-beaten kid’s cheeks?
 Check.
 To help heal minor skin irritations or injuries?
 Check.
 Heck, I haven’t found a situation Skin Food hasn’t been able to help.
 And the best part – one tube lasts for months and months on end.